coderefinery/reproducible-research/content/workflow-management.md

    results all other processes depend on, everything is run again.
-By updating the scripts timestamp, snakemake assumes something has changed in the scripts that may influence the output of the script, ans therefore also the output of every following step.
+By updating the scripts timestamp, snakemake assumes something has changed in the scripts that may influence the output of the script, and therefore also the output of every following step.
 Therefore it will run all the following steps again.
-In this case if you would actually change something in the wordcount.py script it would change the output, which means if you want your research to be rproducible, the source code as is has to be a dependency to get the same results as you did now.
+In this case if you would actually change something in the wordcount.py script it would change the output, which means if you want your research to be reproducible, the source code as is has to be a dependency to get the same results as you did now.
-6. The speedup achieved with running on 4 instead of 1 core might be small but it should still exist is terms of time.
+7. The speedup achieved with running on 4 instead of 1 core might be small but it should still exist is terms of time.
 The example is only small, but when running tasks where each step takes much longer to run, this is one possible way of speeding things up.
-7. For more information, see [snakemake.readthedocs.io](https://snakemake.readthedocs.io/en/s   table/snakefiles/deployment.html#sustainable-and-reproducible-archiving)
+8. For more information on archiving, see [the official documentation](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#sustainable-and-reproducible-archiving)
 ```
 ````